Ravita3321/Code_editor/README.md

-# Code_editor-codealpha
+Online Code editor
-Task3 Online Code Editor using html css
+Built a Code editor using Html and CSS, this project is create to focus on user-friendly interface and responsivness.